OlivierBlanvillain/master-thesis/report/content.md

 ### Implementations

-The scala-js-transport library contains several implementations of *Transports* for WebSocket @websocket2011, SockJS @sockjs and WebRTC @webrtc2014.
+The scalajs-transport library contains several implementations of *Transports* for WebSocket @websocket2011, SockJS @sockjs and WebRTC @webrtc2014.
 This subsection briefly presents the different technologies. #implSummary summarizes the available *Transports* for each platform and technology.

 \implSummary{Summary of the available Transports.}